DotEfekts/ATCTools/README.md

 ## XML File Format
 There are several XML files you will need to provide data for.
-This repository does not include data files.
+This repository only includes a small amount of sample data.
 The XSD schema files are in the `XmlSchemas` folder.

 ### `Aerodromes.xml`
 The `Aerodromes.xml` contains information on the name, state, location, and ICAO code of each aerodrome you want to add.